Choose an optionWeb browser

 - Sign in to your AdWords Express account at http://adwords.google.com/express/

-- Click the arrow at the top right of the card.
+- Click the arrow next to your ad.
 From the dropdown menu, select Edit ad audience.

 - Edit your targeted area or products and services as needed.